 - Ballast in-rush and device compatibility

-Through NEMA, the Ballast Section develops industry positions on legislative and regulatory initiatives that may affect member products, markets, and customers.
+Through NEMA, the Ballast and Driver Section develops industry positions on legislative and regulatory initiatives that may affect member products, markets, and customers.
 NEMA's work has resulted in contributions to public policy development and in promoting competitiveness, technological progress, and public safety.
 On the Government Affairs homepage members can search for and e-mail federal representatives to convey opinions regarding energy policy or other issues related to the electroindustry.

 NEMA Government Affairs provides specific services to its members and information in the areas of Environment, Health & Safety; Energy; and International Trade & Commerce.